 Location: 1.5 hours north of Tampa, 1.5 hours west of Orlando

 Crystal clear water draws people year-round, but from November to March it’s all about the manatees.
 Three Sisters Spring is where hundreds of sea cows gather seeking refuge from colder Gulf Waters.
-While it’s closed to paddling until March 31, you can easily tie-off outside the springs and swim in.
-The water stays 72 year-round, so if you want a wetsuit there are local shops you can rent from (you can also rent snorkeling gear).
-Launch your inflatable paddle board from Hunter Springs Park, then paddle approximately 1.5 miles to the narrow entrance canal.
+While it’s closed to paddling until March 31, you can easily tie off outside the springs and swim.
+The water stays around 72 degrees year-round, so if you want a wetsuit there are local shops you can rent from (you can also rent snorkeling gear).
+Launch your paddle board from Hunter Springs Park, then paddle approximately 1.5 miles to the narrow entrance canal.
 There’s a designated tie-down area or you can drop an anchor.
 Just be sure to check Crystal River National Wildlife Refuge on Facebook before heading out.
 If temps drop too low, they close the springs entirely.
-However the boardwalk inside the refuge is always open if you want to see them by land.
+However, the boardwalk inside the refuge is always open if you want to see them by land.
 The Manatee experience is one that is not to be missed!

 3. Santa Fe River